rmoshier/chef-web-docs/chef_master/source/dsl_handler.rst

      - The chef-client run has completed.
    * - ``:run_failed``
      - The chef-client run has failed.
+   * - ``:attribute_changed``
+     - Prints out all the attribute changes in cookbooks or sets a policy that override attributes should never be used.

 .. end_tag

+   New in Chef client 12.16, ``:attribute_changed``

 Examples
 =====================================================
 The following examples show ways to use the Handler DSL.